valkey-io/valkey-doc/docs/reference/modules/modules-api-ref.md

 * `RedisModuleEvent_ReplBackup`

-    WARNING: Replication Backup events are deprecated since Redis 7.0 and are never fired.
+    WARNING: Replication Backup events are deprecated since Redis OSS 7.0 and are never fired.
     See RedisModuleEvent_ReplAsyncLoad for understanding how Async Replication Loading events are now triggered when repl-diskless-load is set to swapdb.